iwVerve/Mint/README.md

 ## Saving

 Ctrl+S saves the project in your game's save folder - %localappdata%\your_project_name\.
 Import the room file into your project, and replace the old room.
+(There is currently no feedback from the editor when you save a room, I'd recommend just checking the folder.)